All Episodes

 Well, when you live by the sword, you die by the sword.

-So it we've had, I don't want to say an exaggeration because this has been a terrible crisis.
+So we've had, I don't want to say an exaggeration because this has been a terrible crisis.

 But when you hype something beyond measure, it comes back to bite you in the end.

-And that's when it's going to bite in the elections season, because you're going to look back and see that Donald Trump has done a magnificent job of dealing with an impossible situation.
+And that's when it's going to bite in the elections season because you're going to look back and see that Donald Trump has done a magnificent job of dealing with an impossible situation.

-And by the way, one that was made even more impossible because of bad decisions from prior administrations, whether it's globalism or whether it was decisions not to do uh certain public health measures.
+And by the way, one that was made even more impossible because of bad decisions from prior administrations, whether it's globalism or whether it was decisions not to do certain public health measures.

 And people are going to start to realize that when we get to November.

-It's been the biggest medical mobilization, the fastest medical mobilization in the history of this country, John McLaughlin, starting with the travel ban that was labeled racist and xenophobic and hysterical and part of fear mongering on the president's part.
+It's been the biggest medical mobilization, the fastest medical mobilization in the history of this country, John McLaughlin, starting with the travel ban that was labeled racist and xenophobic and hysterical and part of fear mongery on the president's part.

 I think Joe Biden will eat those words.